-During the current period the enhanced New Mexico Opportunity Scholarships amended by the New Mexico Legislature Expanded opportunity scholarships amounts that were distributed to eligible students.
-The increase in available funding.
+During the current period the enhanced New Mexico Opportunity Scholarships amended by the New Mexico Legislature expanded opportunity scholarships amounts that were distributed to eligible students.
+The increase over the prior year in available funding was \$1,092,944.

-Student enrollment continued to increase marginally during the current period.
-The increases were 0.3% in headcount and a 4.0% increase in student credit hours.
+Student enrollment continued to increase and did so significantly during the current period.
+The increases were 15.6% in headcount and a 16.8% increase in student credit hours.